DePaul University Academic Affairs > Faculty Resources > Scholarship > University Research Council > URC Paid Leave Program

-Paid leaves are granted for one quarter or one semester at full pay, for two quarters at up to 83% of normal salary for the period, or for a full academic year (three quarters or two semesters) at 50% of contract salary.
+Paid leaves are granted for one quarter or one semester at full pay, for two quarters at up to 83% of normal salary, or 50% of the normal contract salary for a full year leave (i.e. three quarters or two semesters, depending).
+In all cases, salary reductions will be spread over the entirety of the fiscal year in which the leave occurs, as a means to evenly distribute the salary reduction for faculty.
 A faculty member who accepts a paid leave at less than full pay is understood to be amending his/her annual contract.

 Planning within the various academic units is necessary.
 Faculty should notify their department chairperson and other appropriate administrators of their intention to apply for a leave.
 To ensure university-wide equitable distribution of leaves, such participation should be encouraged and enabled for all academic units.
 If possible, junior faculty should take advantage of this leave in advance of their tenure review.
 Faculty are encouraged to attend the leave orientation workshop offered in the fall to be aware of the eligibility requirements and application procedures.
 Faculty are expected to follow the How to Apply section below and submit all requested information.
 Incomplete applications will not be considered.
 Faculty members planning a leave should consider external sources of funding as well as the QIC and URC programs.
 External fellowship deadlines usually occur 18 to 24 months before the intended start-date of the fellowship.
 Therefore, faculty should start planning for a paid leave 2 years before the planned leave.
 Faculty members are encouraged to contact the Office of Research Services for assistance with external funding.